software-students-spring2024/1-specification-exercise-team-sbns/README.md

  - Students don't get notified when classes open or close at random times.
    - This is a problem many students face when trying to enroll in important classes for their degree requirements.
 Students have to often check by themselves whether classes are open or closed.
 Sometimes, by the time check, classes that have opened up in the meantime may have already closed.
    - A possible fix for this problem would be to give users the capability to enable notifications on certain classes or even the whole department course catalog.
 The app would then send a notification to the mobile device if a specific class opens up or closes.
 There could also be a separate notifications page within the app based on what the user has chosen to be notified about.
 This would eliminate the need for students to constantly check Albert course search.
+ - Opening a separate container for the course search and the general navigation system that it uses causes confusion and leads to odd displays.
+   - Using course search and other Albert tools with the current pop-up container is very annoying to use, especially on mobile devices.
+Scrolling does not behave consistently and often times the container becomes distorted and impossible to use without closing and reopening the container.
+   - Oftentimes, finding classes is incredibly tedious because of how complicated the organization of the course search UI is.
+The UI is unintuitive and the navigation buttons often do not function the way users might think they function.
+   - An easy fix for this would be to simply remove this container functionality and have the course search appear as a button that takes you to another part of the app, much like how the home button operates.

 ___